huntyGwell/chess/notes.md

 kay I have worked through the night and am getting close\! the smeseter is ending fast so I need to really push hard! after this all nighter I wrote several files and need some serious debugging. i should have written more unit tests but i will do that today.

+I have worked through the night again and am almost ready to submitt phase 3

+find or create exceptions
+make it shared main java excep